 |

-5. The Company's Board of Directors are responsible for the other information.
-The other information comprises the information included in the Company's Annual Report, but does not include the Financial Statements and our auditor's report thereon.
+5. The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Corporate Governance and Shareholder's Information, but does not include the Financial Statements and our auditor's report thereon.

 6. The other information is expected to be made available to us after the date of this auditor's report.
 Our opinion on the Financial Statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-7. In connection with our audit of the Financial Statements, our responsibility is to read the other information identified above when it becomes available and in doing so, consider whether the other information is materially inconsistent with the Financial Statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+7. In connection with our audit of the Financial Statements, our responsibility is to read the other information identified above when it becomes available and in doing so, consider whether the other information is materially inconsistent with the Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+Based on the work we have performed on other information, if we conclude that there is a material misstatement, if any, of this other information, we are required to report that fact.
+We have nothing to report in this regard.

 Responsibilities of Management and Those Charged with